Coffee And Skin Diseases

 One of the most common nail disorders is brittle nails.
 This condition causes nails to become weak, break easily, or peel off in layers.
 Although there are several causes of brittle nails, excessive coffee consumption has been suggested as a contributing factor.
 Coffee contains caffeine, a stimulant that can dehydrate the body when consumed in large quantities.
 Dehydration affects not only our skin but also our nails, making them more prone to becoming dry and brittle.

-Another nail disorder that may be influenced by coffee is yellowing of the nails.
+Another nail disorder that may be influenced by coffee is the yellowing of the nails.
 Yellowed nails can be unsightly and may indicate an underlying problem such as a fungal infection or staining from external sources like smoking or certain foods and beverages.
 Coffee is known for its dark pigmentation, which could potentially stain the nails if consumed excessively over time.

 Furthermore, excessive coffee intake may aggravate existing nail conditions such as ridges or pitting.
 Ridges refer to vertical lines or depressions on the surface of the nail plate that can make them appear uneven or bumpy.
 Pitting refers to small dents or depressions on the surface of the nail caused by various factors including nutritional deficiencies or autoimmune diseases like psoriasis.